The Day Creedence Clearwater Revival Broke Up

 Creedence Clearwater Revival were one of the most influential rock groups of their generation, even though their recording career together lasted a brief four years.
 Their breakup was announced on Oct.
 16, 1972.

 The result was Mardi Gras, released in 1972 to a resounding critical drubbing.
 Rolling Stone critic Jon Landau called it "the worst album I have ever heard from a major rock band," and though the album was still relatively commercially successful, it did not sell as well as previous efforts.
 Fogerty had also become involved in a series of disputes with CCR's record label, Fantasy Records, over what he thought were unfair contracts, and on Oct.
 16, 1972 the group announced their breakup.

 While the group's career together was short and marked by an incredible level of artistic output, the ensuing decades would drag on with a series of lawsuits and long periods of inactivity from any of the musicians.
 Tom Fogerty recorded several solo albums that largely went ignored.
 He died in 1990 of complications from AIDS after contracting the virus through a tainted blood transfusion.

 Still, the wounds of the past were far from healed.
 In 1993, Fogerty outright refused to perform with Cook and Clifford at their induction into the Rock and Roll Hall of Fame, and in 1997 he issued an injunction to try prevent them from performing and touring with a new lineup under the name Creedence Clearwater Revisited.
-His lawsuit failed, and the new CCR has toured successfully ever since.
+His lawsuit failed, and the new CCR went on tour.